You Can Negotiate With The Right Skills

 You don’t know what the landlord has seen or what they have heard either.

-In some cases, they might want you to leave in hope that you can’t afford a rent increase so you will go.
+In some cases, they might want you to leave, hoping that you can’t afford a rent increase so that you will go.

-How to negotiate the rent with property management?
+How do we negotiate the rent with property management?

-Property management negotiations may be tougher to maneuver through then renting from a landlord.
+Property management negotiations may be more challenging than renting from a landlord.

-It’s not easy finding the perfect tenant but there really isn’t a perfect tenant out there.
+It’s not easy finding the perfect tenant, but there isn’t an ideal tenant.

-You might be the ideal tenant that they are looking for so it’s important to play on this need or desire that they crave.
+You might be the ideal tenant that they are looking for, so it’s essential to play on this need or desire that they crave.

 The less hassle they have to deal with when it comes to tenants and their apartments, the better.

-The costs involved in negotiating a reasonable rent with good tenants is huge to a landlord or property management team.
+The costs involved in negotiating a reasonable rent with good tenants are enormous to a landlord or property management team.

-Fewer expenses mean more profit and money or upkeep on the properties.
+Fewer expenses mean more profit and money for the upkeep of the properties.

-My advice would be to know what you want before you go in and arm yourself with research and lots of positive things to say about your rental habits and needs.
+My advice would be to know what you want before you go in and arm yourself with research and lots of positive things about your rental habits and needs.